HilalBerhe/Snowflake-Saas-PowerBi-Dashboard/README.md

 4. Adjust the margin and operating-expense assumptions in **Operating Model**.
 5. Change the downside, base, and upside drivers in **Scenario Analysis**.
 6. Review the linked outputs in **KPI Summary** and **Dashboard**.
-7. Open the [Power BI dashboard PDF](Snowflake%20Power%20BI%20Dashboard.pdf) to review the three-page management report.
+7. Review the three Power BI dashboard pages included above.

 The workbook uses orange section headers for navigation and blue font to identify key historical values and forecast assumptions.
 Linked model outputs are presented in black.